flutter/website/hot-reload.md

 ### Previous state is combined with new code

-If code changes affect the state of your app (or its dependencies), the Flutter framework gives you two options for reconciling old data with new code: throw away state or modify the existing state.
+If code changes affect the state of your app (or its dependencies), Flutter gives you two options for reconciling old data with new code: throw away state or modify the existing state.
 Throwing away state is what happens during a full restart.
 Depending on the situation, you might prefer to apply changes in a more selective way, by marking the widget tree as dirty and recomputing the derived layout trees, while leaving the UI state alone.

-Modifying the existing state is what happens during hot reload; however, in this scenario the data your app has to work with is not fully consistent with the data it would have if it executed from scratch.
-Thus your app might behave differently after hot reload versus a full restart.
+Modifying the existing state is what happens during hot reload; however, in this scenario the data your app has to work with might not be fully consistent with the data it would have if it executed from scratch.
+The result might be different behavior after hot reload versus a full restart.

 For example, if you modify a class definition from extending StatelessWidget to StatefulWidget (or the reverse), after hot reload the previous state of your